TL;DR: Customers faced a confusing onboarding maze. Detailed UX wireframes transformed it into a frictionless journey, getting users invested.

 Imagine a new or existing customer discovering your product.

 The onboarding process can often feel like a daunting maze.
 This is where detailed wireframes step-up, transforming a journey into a smooth and secure experience.
-Early decisions were made to leverage a pre-existing Design System, so high fidelity wireframes (Hi-Fi) became the way forward with the wire-framing tool of choice to be Figma.
+Early decisions were made to leverage a pre-existing Design System, so high fidelity wireframes (Hi-Fi) became the way forward with Figma as the wire-framing tool of choice.

 Development Preparation